schischko-r/Canada-AI/Readme.md

 # Neural Netfork for wildfire cost prediction

-> Goal: Creatin an interface for a fire dispatcher.
+> Goal: Creating an interface for a fire dispatcher.
 The interface includes a fire map with markers.
 When clicking on a marker, a request is sent to the server with a neural network that evaluates the potential damage from the fire.
 After that, the user is presented with a summary of the area and approximate fire damage, as well as recommendations on how to extinguish it.

 ### Project description: